kailash-manasarovar/statement/docs/crimes/hypno-tech.md

 ## Problems with the software, or what they don't tell the buyers

 - The manipulation needs drugs to make it really work; such as aphrodisiacs and hallucinogens for example.
-Porn-addicts are probably high on something or drunk which is why they've been so easily manipulated.
+    - Porn-addicts are probably high on something or drunk which is why they've been so easily manipulated.
+    - 13-year-old self-harming girls are usually on some mentally-debilitating prescription.
+    - Etc.
 - A lie, once believed by enough people, can evolve into something uncontrollable and very, very dangerous; maybe especially for those that believe they owned or "created" or paid for it.

 [![Thank you](../content/images/thank-you.png)](../timeline/2024/september.md#letters-and-a-thank-you)